Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-continued.md

 - [Stopwatch](https://codesandbox.io/s/stopwatch-nyd9o)
 - [Helpful Hints](https://codesandbox.io/s/helpful-hints-f9utb)

-With your neighbors, walk through the code and be able to identify in each example:
+Walk through the code and be able to identify in each example:

 1. Where is the closure?
 1. What does the code do?